El Sereno Crime Rate Trends — Los Angeles

 El Sereno is an Eastside neighborhood between Lincoln Heights and Alhambra, organized around Huntington Drive and Eastern Avenue.
 Predominantly hillside single-family homes; anchored by Cal State LA (just to the south) and Ascot Hills Park.

-Three categories moved in El Sereno this March — one single-month below-trend signal and two sustained structural shifts.
-The structural pattern is broadly downward across property crime, with motor vehicle theft and burglary both showing multi-month declines, not just a quiet March.
+Three categories moved in El Sereno this April — one single-month below-trend signal and two sustained structural shifts.
+The overall shape is broadly downward across property crime, with the sustained shifts in motor vehicle theft and burglary indicating multi-month declines rather than a one-time quiet period.

 Notable signals 1